 - Titanic 22+: Dragon, Ekodat, Loathsome Wurm

 * 14 is a kind of slip-point between really tough humanoids and loutish or "puny" giants.
-And if you prefer, you could use 3+ 1d6, 2d6, 3d6, or 4d6 as rough "hit dice" guides for creature size.
+If you prefer, you could use 1d6+1, 2d6+3, 3d6+5, or 4d6+7 as rough "hit dice" guides for weak, average, tough, titanic creatures.

 Initiative ranges from 1-8, but only 4 creatures out of 36 exceed an Initiative of 3.
-Creatures with multiple, area, or follow up attacks need an extra point or two to get those in.
+Creatures with multiple attacks, area attacks, or follow up attacks need an extra point or two to get those in.